projectlanguagepredictor/nlp_launch/README.md

     * Start Visualizing Data
     * Select most relevant and interesting visualizations for final report
     * Find out which features have the strongest relationship with the target variable
-* Answer the following initial questions
-    1. What are the most common words in READMEs?
-    2. Does the length of the README vary by programming language?
-    3. Do different programming languages use a different number of unique words?
-    4. Are there any words that uniquely identify a programming language?
 * Develop a model to predict language
     * Choose Evaluation Metric
     * Evaluate model with Train and Validate